Economics of Happiness Conference

 Junko Edahiro (Japan) is an environmental journalist and researcher whose publications include Beyond ‘Eco’: How to Make a Happy Future, and A way Out of the Energy Crisis.
 She is the founder and President of the Institute for Studies in Happiness Economy and Society, and co-founder of Japan for Sustainability.
 Junko plays a major role in the slow movments in Japan and works with many organisations and initiatives including Change Agent and the Candle Night campaign.

-Jay Tompt (UK) is a co-founding member of the Totnes REconomy Project, and associate lecturer in economics at Plymouth University.
-Jay co-developed the Transition Network REconomy Project’s Local Economic Blueprint course and handbook, co-founded the REconomy Centre, and developed the Local Entrepreneur Forum model.
+Jay Tompt (UK) is co-founder of the Totnes REconomy Project, and associate lecturer in economics at Plymouth University.
+Jay co-developed the Transition Network REconomy Project’s Local Economic Blueprint course and handbook, co-founded the Totnes REconomy Centre, and developed the Local Entrepreneur Forum model.
 He’s worked with groups in many communities picking up these models.
 He has also developed a course on ‘Citizen-led Economics’, as well as led workshops and given talks in Europe, USA and Japan.
 Prior to moving to the UK from San Francisco, Jay spent 10 years as entrepreneur and consultant in the ‘green business movement’, after a 12-year career in Silicon Valley.
 Jay holds an MBA from the Middlebury Institute of International Studies and a BA in Philosophy from San Jose State University.
 He’s also a fellow of the Royal Society of Arts.